US offers extra monkeypox vaccine doses for gay pride events - The Boston Globe

 There have been more than 39,000 cases reported in countries that have not historically seen monkeypox.
 The vast majority have occurred in men who have sex with men, but health officials stress that anyone can get monkeypox.

 The US has the most infections of any country — more than 13,500.
-About 98% of US cases are men and about 93% were men who reported recent sexual contact with other men.
+About 98 percent of US cases are men, and about 93 percent were men who reported recent sexual contact with other men.

 Officials say the virus has been spreading mainly through skin-on-skin contact, but they warn it might also transmit in other ways, including through touching linens used by someone with monkeypox.